Our Columbus drug possession lawyers handle all drug possession charges, including: Illegal possession of marijuana.

 Even as Ohio moves toward legalization of recreational marijuana use and sales, residents of Columbus and surrounding Franklin County will continue to face the risk of being arrested, charged, and convicted of illegal drug possession.
 State law will, for the time being, continue limiting the amounts of cannabis individuals can purchase or grow for their own use.
 In addition, the possession of many street drugs and prescription medications will remain banned under both federal and Ohio statutes.

 As a drug possession defense lawyer based in Columbus, it is not my place to criticize the wisdom or efficacy of the criminal code when it comes to drugs or anything else.
 My job is to help individuals who are unjustly accused of violating the law avoid misdemeanor and felony convictions as well as the harsh penalties that can make resuming normal life after serving a sentence for drug possession/abuse difficult.

 Nearly every charge is prosecuted as a felony, and the penalties extend well beyond a jail sentence.
 This makes enlisting the advice and representation of an experienced Columbus Ohio drug possession lawyer to mount a vigorous defense essential.

 For instance, one Adderall capsule, which contains amphetamine salts, is the bulk amount.
-Possessing five Adderall capsules would constitute possessing five times the bulk amount, which is a felony.
-Having the right Columbus drug possession attorney makes all the difference in your defense!
+Possessing five Adderall capsules would, therefore, constitute possessing five times the bulk amount, which is a felony.
+You can see the maximum statutory penalties for different types of drug possession here.

 If you have questions about your drug possession and the possible penalties, feel free to contact us.
 We are here to help.